troymessina/ElectronicsLab/chapters/05RLCCircuits.md

 # Introduction

-We will continue using a FeelTech FY3200S signal generator and a Tektronix TBS 1072B-EDU digital oscilloscope to measure the waveforms connected to resistor, incductor, and capacitor circuits.
+These experiments will continue using a FeelTech FY3200S signal generator and a Tektronix TBS 1072B-EDU digital oscilloscope to measure the waveforms connected to resistor, incductor, and capacitor circuits.

 Part 1 of this lab is to measure and compare to a theoretical model the gain and phase of multistage RC circuits.